How to Make Collard Greens in a Slow Cooker

 Substitutions

 This recipe can easily be used for all greens.
-In addition to Collard Greens feel free to add or substitute with mustard greens, kale or turnip greens.
+You can add or substitute with mustard greens, kale or turnip greens.
 All of these greens are delicious and unique in their own way.
-If you don’t want to use chicken broth for your liquid, it can be swapped out for vegetable broth.
+If you don’t want to use chicken broth, it can be swapped out for vegetable broth.
 And if you don’t have white vinegar, apple cider vinegar will do just fine.

 What You Will Need

-Watch Video Tutorial for Slow Cooker Collard Greens
+Watch Me Make Slow Cooker Collard Greens (Video Tutorial)

 Instructions for Slow Cooker Collard Greens